-In this unit, we learn about the role financial accounting plays in decision making.
-Generally speaking, accounting is the process of measuring, recording, and reporting the financial consequences of business activities.
+This unit focuses on the role financial accounting plays in decision–making.
+Accounting is the process of measuring, recording, and reporting the financial consequences of business activities.
 It is an information system that provides data about the resources, obligations, income, and cash flow of a business.
-Imagine you are a stock investor and are considering buying stock of a company.
-Your friends have been telling you about high-flying stocks that generate big returns and all you have to do is invest in it, you are aware, however, that the stock market is not a one-way street and would like to do some research into the stocks before you invest your hard-earned money.
-But, how would you assess whether the stock that your friends are telling you about is a good investment?
-One way to do your stock research is to locate the financial statements of the firm.
-Now you could consider the balance sheet and check whether the firm is growing or shrinking based on the change in total assets.
-You could also look at the Statement of Operations (aka income statement) and identify whether the company is profitable based on its revenue and net income information.
-You probably also want to know if the firm generates sufficient amounts of cash from its operations to stay solvent.
-In order to make sense of all this financial information, however, one must learn about the basic framework of financial accounting.
-Therefore, this unit will introduce you to the following topics: the four financial statements (and how they can be analyzed) and the accounting equation.
-The ability to thoroughly understand and interpret financial statements is paramount.
-These statements tell a story, one which we must understand to make sound business and investment decisions.
+Imagine you are a stock investor.
+Your friends have been telling you about high–flying stocks that generate big returns, but you are aware that the stock market is not a one–way street, and would like to do some research into the stocks before you invest your hard–earned money.
+How would you assess whether a particular stock is a good investment?
+One way would be to obtain the financial statements of the firm so that you can check its balance sheet and use the change in total assets to determine whether the firm is growing or shrinking.
+You could also look at the company’s statement of operations (income statement) to establish whether it is profitable based on its revenue and net income.
+In addition, you want to know whether the firm generates enough cash from its operations to stay solvent.
+However, to make sense of all this financial information, you need to understand the basic framework of financial accounting.
+Therefore, this unit introduces the four financial statements and how they can be analyzed, and the accounting equation.
+The ability to thoroughly interpret financial statements is fundamental, and understanding the story they tell is essential for making sound business and investment decisions.

 1.1 Business Activities and the Role of Accounting

-To become sophisticated readers and users of accounting information, we must first consider the larger business environment in which a company operates (Simon, 2020).
-Every company engages in three main business activities: operating activities, investing activities, and financing activities.
+To become sophisticated readers and users of accounting information, it is first necessary to consider the wider business environment in which a company operates (Simon, 2021).
+Every company engages in three main business activities: operating, investing, and financing.

-Operating activities are the bread and butter of every company.
-These activities capture the production and sale of services and products.
-Activities that support the manufacturing and sales processes, such as hiring and training employees, marketing of products and services, and customer support, are also captured here.
+Operating activities are the bread and butter of a company.
+They include the production and sale of services and products, and activities that support the manufacturing and sales processes, such as hiring and training employees, the marketing of products and services, and customer support.